 Introduction / History

-The deaf walk silently among us in every city, town, village and neighbor-hood of the world.
-In spite of its small size, the country of Burundi has nearly 50,000 people who are deaf and potentially speak Burundi Sign Language.
+The Deaf walk silently among us in every city, town, village and neighborhood of the world.
+In spite of its small size, the country of Burundi has nearly 60,000 people who are Deaf and potentially speak Burundi Sign Language.

 Deaf children with hearing parents are the only ones in the world who do not learn language from their parents.
 Those who cannot communicate with hearing parents are, by definition, born into a dysfunctional family.
 Because hearing parents usually cannot communicate with their Deaf child, they are unable to transmit their values, convictions or beliefs.